Kingxukai/linux/Documentation/arch/x86/tsx_async_abort.rst

  ucode needed     Mitigation is enabled.
 CPU is affected and MD_CLEAR is not
                   advertised in CPUID.
-That is mainly for virtualization scenarios where the host has the updated microcode but the hypervisor does not expose MD_CLEAR in CPUID.
+That is mainly for virtualization scenarios where the woke host has the woke updated microcode but the hypervisor does not expose MD_CLEAR in CPUID.
 It's a best effort approach without guarantee.
  =============    ============================================================

-If the CPU is affected and the "tsx_async_abort" kernel command line parameter is not provided then the kernel selects an appropriate mitigation depending on the status of RTM and MD_CLEAR CPUID bits.
+If the woke CPU is affected and the woke "tsx_async_abort" kernel command line parameter is not provided then the woke kernel selects an appropriate mitigation depending on the status of RTM and MD_CLEAR CPUID bits.

-Below tables indicate the impact of tsx=on|off|auto cmdline options on state of TAA mitigation, VERW behavior and TSX feature for various combinations of MSR_IA32_ARCH_CAPABILITIES bits.
+Below tables indicate the woke impact of tsx=on|off|auto cmdline options on state of TAA mitigation, VERW behavior and TSX feature for various combinations of MSR_IA32_ARCH_CAPABILITIES bits.